JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 Approximate functional characteristics in discrete space
 - Higher mesh resolution = more accurate representation

 *Instead of modeling the soil as a single cell, we can cut it into a mesh of smaller cells, from here we can approximate functional characteristics into discrete space.
 We start with a function describing relevant soil characteristics that are varied spatially.
 We then describe the geometry of the sample.
 The geometry is cut into sections of an arbitrary resolution.
-The higher the resolution, the more accurate the results would be to the functional description.*
+The higher the resolution, the closer the results would be to the functional description.*

 ## Defining cell characteristics